abhiTronix/vidgear/docs/gears/writegear/compression/params.md

 ## **`output_filename`**

-This parameter sets the valid output Video filename/path for the output video.
+This parameter sets the valid filename/path for saving the output video.

 !!! warning

-    WriteGear API will throw `RuntimeError` if `output_filename` provided is empty or invalid.
+    WriteGear API will throw `ValueError` if `output_filename` provided is empty or invalid.

 **Data-Type:** String